Licensing & Terms

 - Modify & redistribute

-- No license fees
+- No license fees, ever

 VelvetCMS